-Unlike in \cite{KaushikYousefianSIOPT2021}, here we assume {that} the agents have {access} only {to} local information about both the objective function and the mapping. {It is worth emphasizing that this lack of centralized access to information introduces a major challenge in both the design and the complexity analysis of the new algorithmic framework in addressing the distributed model \eqref{prob:initial_problem}.} Motivated by the need for distributed implementations, in a preliminary version of this work, in \cite{KaushikYousefianACC21}, we addressed a subclass of the distributed model \eqref{prob:initial_problem} formulated as \eqref{prob:subclass_constrained_opt}.
-Extending \cite{KaushikYousefianACC21}, here we show that the convergence and rate analysis in \cite{KaushikYousefianACC21} can be extended to the much broader class of problems of the form \eqref{prob:initial_problem} without any degradation {of} the speed of the algorithm.
-In addressing hierarchical optimization problems, there have been other iterative methods proposed in works such as \cite{BeckSabach2014,SabachShtern2017,GarrigosRosascoVilla2018,XuViscosity2004}.
-We, however, note that all of these schemes can only address a subclass of \eqref{prob:initial_problem} in centralized regimes and under more restrictive assumptions such as strong convexity of the global objective function.
-We also note that compared to the existing methods that address VI problems (e.g., see \cite{Nem11, IusemJofreThompson2019,FarzadMathProg17,wang2015}), our work provides an avenue for addressing a {significantly} more general class of problems where VI is employed as a tool to characterize the constraints in distributed optimization.
+Unlike in \cite{KaushikYousefianSIOPT2021}, here we assume {that} the agents have {access} only {to} local information about both the objective function and the mapping. {\fy{Notably,} this lack of centralized access to information introduces a challenge in both the design and the complexity analysis of the new algorithmic framework in addressing the distributed model \eqref{prob:initial_problem}.}

 \textit{(ii) Distributed averaging scheme}: In pair-IG, we employ a distributed averaging scheme where agents can choose their initial averaged iterate arbitrarily and independent from each other.
 This relaxation in the proposed IG method appears to be novel, even for the classical IG schemes {in addressing \eqref{prob:canonical_DO_problem}}.